Samsung SDI

 Supply Chain Mapping and Traceability

-The multi-layered nature of Samsung SDI's cobalt supply chain presents significant traceability challenges.
-Between the DRC mine and the Samsung SDI manufacturing plant, cobalt typically passes through at least three to four intermediary entities: a mining company, a chemical processor (often a Chinese refiner such as Huayou Cobalt, GEM, or CNGR Advanced Material), a cathode material manufacturer, and potentially a cathode active material producer.
-At each stage, material from multiple sources may be blended, making mine-of-origin traceability extremely difficult without dedicated chain-of-custody systems.
+The multi-layered nature of cobalt supply chains presents significant traceability challenges.
+Between a DRC mine and a battery-cell manufacturing plant, cobalt may pass through a mining company, a chemical processor, a cathode precursor or cathode active material producer, and a cell maker.
+At each stage, material from multiple sources may be blended, making mine-of-origin traceability difficult without dedicated chain-of-custody systems.

 Samsung SDI publishes annual conflict minerals reports as required by US Securities and Exchange Commission regulations and the EU Conflict Minerals Regulation.
 These reports disclose the company's due diligence processes and identify smelters and refiners in the supply chain.
 However, the reports typically identify downstream processors rather than tracing material back to specific mines, leaving a gap between Samsung SDI's stated commitments to responsible sourcing and the practical reality of verifying those commitments at the mine level in the DRC.